-The Advantages and Disadvantages of Software as a Service (SaaS)
+The Pros and Cons of Software as a Service (SaaS)

 What is SaaS?

-For businesses, there are clear advantages to buying these subscription-based applications — but there may also be disadvantages.
+For businesses, there are clear advantages to buying these subscription-based applications — but the disadvantages or cons of SaaS should also be considered.

 Advantages of SaaS